Date of payment: Date dividend checks are mailed.

 Dividends per share: Amount of cash paid to shareholders expressed as dollars per share.

-Dividend policy: An established guide for the firm to determine the amount of money it will pay as dividends.
+Dividend policy: An established guide for the firm to determine the amount of money it will pay dividends.

 Dividend rate: The fixed or floating rate paid on preferred stock based on par value.